 * Personal carts to transport food

 Food Fair procedures are as follows: The one Saturday per month extra food package distribution will continue as scheduled from 10-12 at the La Crosse location and 10-11 in West Salem.
 To comply with COVID-19 government orders, a drive thru process will be implemented to prevent people from standing in lines.
 Minimal walk up services will be provided.
 Vehicles should line up beginning at Causeway Blvd and Sumner St. facing west toward Copeland Ave..
 The line should back up east down Causeway Blvd toward the river then on Milwaukee St. (See map below) Turning on to Car St initially may be the easiest.
-Tickets issued prior to close on Friday, April 24th will be collected on Sumner St prior to receiving a food package.
+Tickets issued prior to close the Friday before the event will be collected by WAFER staff prior to receiving a food package.
 There is no change in procedure for West Salem.
+You can find the event dates on the Calendar tab.